Skip to main content

 npmAuditExcludePackages

-Array of advisory ID glob patterns of packages to exclude from yarn npm audit.
+Array of package name glob patterns to exclude from yarn npm audit.

 npmAuditIgnoreAdvisories